bcgov/statscan-taxdata-tidying/README.md

 ## Scratch folder

-There are five scripts located in the `/Scratch` folder that are not required for the analysis, and are written after the R scripts were generated before function was discovered.
-The aim is to generate a reproducible workflow for file load, clean, merge, and output.
+There are six scripts located in the `/Scratch` folder that are not required for the analysis, and are written after the R scripts were generated and before functions were discovered.
+The aim is to generate a reproducible workflow for file load, clean, merge, and output in one go.

 - 01_load.R # only an example to load files for one year and the sample column names
 - 02_clean.R # how to extract BC geographies